SPARTA News

 • System auto-install of program definitions for Language Environment

-- Upgrades are simplified because system auto install is now used to
+- Upgrades are simplified because system auto install is now used to install program definitions for Language Environment (LE) as required.
+Only those programs that are used will have their definitions installed.

-LE definitions to be refreshed for each individual CICS region when z/OS is
+- This drastically reduces the number of installed definitions and removes the need for LE definitions to be refreshed for each individual CICS region when z/OS is upgraded.

 - This capability is available with an APAR on CICS/TS 5.1, 5.2, and 5.3.